danwhitston/parse_log/README.md

 - [ ] Report on parsing failures; add a strict-mode flag that fails if unparseable or invalid data is encountered
 - [ ] Confirm Windows command line compatibility

-## Versioning
+## Version

-This is currently pre-alpha, and has no version.
-Version tracking will be [SemVer](https://semver.org/) once an initial version is released.
+This is version 1.0.0.
+Version tracking follows [SemVer](https://semver.org/), and each release is tagged on the repository.
+There is no CHANGELOG at present.

 ## License